 Repurpose cleaned paint buckets to hold soil and bird food.

-I transferred cheap paint buckets for birdseed and soil at the bottom from my previous storage cabinet to the lower part of this cabinet.
+I transferred cheap paint buckets for birdseed and soil at the bottom of my previous storage cabinet to the lower part of this cabinet.
 It cost $0.00.

 The result wasn't magazine-ready, nor was it matchy-matchy, but it was functional and affordable, as you can see above.
 And I only spent less than $200.00 for all of these items and the cabinet.

 I often remind my clients to be organized doesn't mean you have to spend tons of money or make it look magazine beautiful.
 It just needs to be functional and maintainable.
 And, if you are flexible in what your space will turn out to look like, you can even save money in the process.

 Feel free to read more about backyard organizing: